Skip to Content

 To prevent rust, dust your plants with sulfur and maintain proper spacing to allow air circulation.
 You can also spray your plants with a rust fungicide.

-Mosaic virus: It is a viral disease affecting a wide variety of horticulture plants.
-The main symptoms are yellow or white spots/ streaks on the plant foliage, yellowing veins, and stunted growth.
+Mosaic virus: It is a viral disease affecting various horticulture plants.
+The main symptoms of Mosaic virus are yellow or white spots/ streaks on the plant foliage, yellowing veins, and stunted growth.

-This virus lives on perennial weeds and can spread by garden pests such as aphids, leafhoppers, whiteflies.
+This virus lives on perennial weeds and can be spread by garden pests such as aphids, leafhoppers, and whiteflies.

 You should immediately destroy the infected plants and sterilize the garden tools to prevent the spread of the virus throughout your garden.

-If the plant’s health is declining and the leaves are crinkled, you should check your plant for pests.
+According to the University of Florida, if the plant’s health declines and leaves crinkles, you should check your plant for pests.

-Spider mites: They suck chlorophyll from leaf tissues and create yellow or white spots known as stipples.
+Spider mites: Suck chlorophyll from leaf tissues and create yellow or white spots known as stipples.
 They thrive in hot and dry conditions.

-Keep the plant clean, cool; maintain proper watering, and fertilizing practice.
-Avoid over-fertilizing with nitrogen fertilizer as it helps in mite growth.
+Keep the plant clean and cool; maintain proper watering and fertilizing practice.
+Avoid over-fertilizing with nitrogen fertilizer, as it helps in mite growth.

 Whiteflies: They infect several ornamental and vegetable plants.
 Whiteflies lay their eggs on new leaves.
 They feed on the leaves, which produce stippling of leaves, leading to yellow, dry, and distorted leaves.